 What should advertising agencies spend on their business development activities?
 I say more than you are!
 It is a topic of great debate among agencies and all businesses alike.
 Apple spends 7% of its revenue on sales and marketing, Tempur Sealy spends 15%, Oracle spends 20%, and Salesforce spends a whopping 56%.
 For B2B companies like yours, the simple answer is 6%.
 But it’s never simple.

 There is a variety of data to help understand what businesses are spending on average by size and industry, but data specific to ad agencies is hard to find.
 If you have a source, please let us all know.
 I’ve talked to agencies and consultants about this.
 One agency spends only 1.5%, and another spends 30%.
 Both have impressive growth but in different ways and for different reasons.
 What is the right number for you?

-According to a 2014 AMA and Duke University study, 10% is the average for B2B.
+According to an AMA and Duke University study, 10% is the average for B2B.
 Does that mean 10% is the right number for you?
 Not necessarily.
 There are many factors to consider however, numbers compiled from other industries provide reasonable averages for agencies to benchmark their practices.

 In this post by Vital, they provide a lengthy review of key marketer spending percentages.